neporood/vendor_TabletExpress_X10/README.md

 Proprietary blobs for Dragon Touch X10

-This is still a WIP
+This is still a WIP, but getting closer...